Coventry Christian Schools

-School History
+School history

 1983 – Preliminary plans to open a preschool finalized.
 Curriculum is developed and supplies obtained.
-Registration with the Pennsylvania Department of Education and 501c(3) tax exemption status received from IRS.
+Registration with the Pennsylvania Department of Education and 501c(3) tax exemption status received from Internal Revenue Service.

 1984 – The school is incorporated and opens its first academic year in September with seven students in a two morning preschool class taught by two volunteer teachers.

 1985 – A full-day kindergarten class is added and preschool is expanded.